 If you are not clear about when cash is generated from sales and when accrued costs are paid, you will be blind to potential cash flow problems until they spiral out of control.

 Monitor the solvency ratios, including the quick or current ratios, to assess liquidity.
-If these ratios are not monitored, the company may end up in a tricky financial situation and unable to pay its stakeholders back.
+If these ratios are not monitored, the company may end up in a tricky financial situation and be unable to pay its stakeholders back.

 We share strategies for presenting budgeting forecasts to stakeholders here.